- Our Attorneys

 When we compare motorcycle-involved crashes to non-motorcycle-involved crashes over the same timeframe, we can see that a significantly higher percentage of motorcycle-involved incidents resulted in fatal injuries or other types of injuries.

 Motorcycle accidents can occur in a variety of ways and in around the New Haven area.
 These incidents can be caused by the negligence of a motorcycle rider, a vehicle driver, or both.
+Sometimes, hazardous road conditions, poor weather, or road defects contribute to the crash.
 Often though, we discover that motorcycle crashes are caused by the careless or negligent actions of vehicle drivers operating around the motorcyclists.
 This can include the following types of behaviors:

-Motorcycle accident victims in New Haven and the surrounding areas may be entitled to various types of compensation for their losses.
-At Jacobs & Jacobs, our car accident attorneys strive to recover various types of economic and non-economic compensation on behalf of motorcycle accident victims.
+Motorcycle accident victims may be entitled to various types of compensation for their losses.
+At Jacobs & Jacobs, our New Haven car accident attorneys strive to recover various types of economic and non-economic compensation on behalf of motorcycle accident victims.
 This can include, but is not limited to, the following:

 The total amount of compensation paid to New Haven motorcycle accident victims will vary depending on the facts and circumstances surrounding each particular case.
 This can include the severity of the injuries, whether or not a victim can work while they recover, and the level of the victim’s pain and suffering.